 Natural home decor sets

-Anything wood, eucalyptus, or white can be sold together to create a natural Christmas decor theme.
+Anything wood, pine cone, eucalyptus, or white can be sold together to create a natural Christmas decor theme.
 This oversized wreath would make a great focal piece for a natural decor set, and it’s made out of an old hula hoop!

 Red, green, and white sets